nordicstyle/alexg/_pages/about.md

 ## Brief biography

 Alex Kendall is a Research Fellow at [Trinity College](https://www.trin.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/) in the United Kingdom.
 He graduated with a Bachelor of Engineering with First Class Honours in 2013 from the [University of Auckland](https://www.auckland.ac.nz/), New Zealand.
 In 2014, he was awarded a [Woolf Fisher Scholarship](http://www.woolffishertrust.co.nz/) to study towards a Ph.D. at the University of Cambridge.
 He is a member of the [Machine Intelligence Laboratory](https://mi.eng.cam.ac.uk/Main/CVR) and is supervised by [Prof. Roberto Cipolla](https://mi.eng.cam.ac.uk/~cipolla/).

-Alex is interested in applications of deep learning to teach robots how to see.
-In particular, he has developed computer vision algorithms for scene understanding and localisation.
-He is particularly excited about reasoning under uncertainty with Bayesian deep learning, and leveraging geometry for unsupervised learning.
+Alex's research investigates applications of deep learning to robotic perception and control.
+He has developed computer vision algorithms for scene understanding and localisation.
+In particular, he is excited about reasoning under uncertainty with Bayesian deep learning, leveraging geometry for unsupervised learning and developing end-to-end systems which can reason from perception to control.

 ## Contact details